Which Of The Following Elements Is Not True About Passwords

 • Uniqueness: Use a different password for each of your online accounts.
 This is crucial to prevent a compromise on one site from affecting your other accounts.

 • Passphrases: Consider using a passphrase – a string of random words that are easy to remember but difficult to guess.
-For example, "red elephant bicycle swimming Tuesday" is a strong and memorable passphrase.
+To give you an idea, "red elephant bicycle swimming Tuesday" is a strong and memorable passphrase.

-Building a Robust Password Strategy: A Step-by-Step Guide
+Building a dependable Password Strategy: A Step-by-Step Guide

 Here’s a practical guide to building a password strategy that will significantly improve your online security: